levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 }
 ```

-While short, this code does quite a bit: it extracts characters from text, interprets their meaning in the context of our language, and produces values that our interpreter can understand.
+While short, this code does quite a bit: it extracts characters from text, maps them to the vocabulary of our language, and produces values that our interpreter can later understand.
 Since parsing text is handled by the lexer, the rest of our interpreter, namely the parser, can only work with a single enum.
 This separation of concerns makes compilers (and interpreters) easier to write and maintain.

-Lexer code is available [here](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=158b82429a9d1373db4ff54234790a01).

 ### Testing the lexer